-These Italian Easy Ricotta Roasted Red Pepper Crostini are an easy yet delicious appetizer that can be served hours ahead of time!
-These crostini are made with only 5 ingredients so you can spend more time enjoying the party and less time in the kitchen!
+These Italian Ricotta Roasted Red Pepper Crostini are an easy yet delicious appetizer that can be served hours ahead of time!
+Made with only 5 ingredients, this appetizer will have you spending more time enjoying the party and less time in the kitchen!

 Crostini is one of my absolute favorite appetizers to make.
 It is super easy, quick and the perfect bite-sized party food!

-I found these two ingredients in the back of the fridge and had a whole baguette in the freezer so I knew right away, CROSTINI!
-(BTW, the roasted red peppers last a while unopened so buy a few and key on hand!)
+I found two ingredients in the back of our fridge and had a whole baguette in the freezer so I knew right away I wanted to whip up a CROSTINI!

 All you need is…